 The River of Many Names (all the links are accessible from part seven); a pan-Balkan series with Danube songs from different countries.

 Beli Dunav (parts one, two and three) Danube Songs from Bulgaria

 Some Fun for April Fool's Day: Silly Songs, Strange Sayings, Proverbs, and Insults from the Balkans

 For more on the "different village" concept read:

-Two variations on a Bulgarian Folk Dance: Opas
+Two Variations on the Bulgarian Folk Dance: Kraj Dunavsko Horo

 This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.